Wuhan coronavirus' mild symptoms open a path for spread of infection | The Japan Times

 The coronavirus has been compared to the flu, which every year infects 10 million to 50 million people each year in the U.S., leaving tens of thousands of people dead, according to the U.S. Centers for Disease Control and Prevention.
 It is a mild-mannered serial killer.
 The aggressive response to the coronavirus is meant to stop the new pathogen from becoming a deadlier copycat.

-Behind the decisions to lock down travel for tens of millions in China, isolate suspected cases and put the public and health workers on high alert is a simple but worrying piece of math: If the new coronavirus somehow were to infect 60 million Americans as the swine flu did in 2009 and 2010, but with the same 2 percent death rate reported in China for the new virus, it could kill over 1 million people.
+Behind the decisions to lock down travel for tens of millions in China, isolate suspected cases and put the public and health workers on high alert is a simple but worrying piece of math: If the new coronavirus somehow were to infect 60 million Americans, as the swine flu did in 2009 and 2010, but with the same 2 percent death rate for the new virus, it could kill over 1 million people.

 “Even if only 1 percent of people who are infected die, if it can spread globally, that will be a lot of people,” said Christian Althaus, a computational epidemiologist at the University of Bern in Switzerland.

-So far, the vast majority of global cases of the new coronavirus, known for now as 2019-nCov, have been contained to China.
+So far, the vast majority of the cases of the new coronavirus, known for now as 2019-nCov, have been contained to China.

 But the disease has spread inside the world’s most populous nation, a major hub of travel and trade for the region, with cases emerging in Beijing, Shanghai and elsewhere.
 There are early reports of spread in other countries, as well.
 Four people in Germany were infected by a coworker visiting from China who didn’t get sick until her plane ride back.
 In Vietnam, a Chinese man from Wuhan spread the disease to his son there during a visit to the country, during a trip where the infected family traveled around the country on planes, trains, and taxis.

 Inside China, the actual case count may be far higher than has been reported.
-One estimate says the number of infections may have hit more than 26,000 by Tuesday, according to research from Jinan University published in the biology preprint website Biorxiv.
+One estimate says the number of infections may have surpassed 26,000 by Tuesday, according to research from Jinan University published in the biology preprint website Biorxiv.

-Viruses are more or less helpless on their own.
+Viruses are helpless on their own.
 Without a living thing to make their home, they can’t reproduce and spread.
-Often, that host may be an animal, and the virus makes the jump into people who come into contact with a natural reservoir of the disease.
+Often, that host may be an animal, and from there the virus may jump to people.

+When an outbreak happens, isolating people isolates the virus.
+Hospital gowns and masks stop it from spreading through the air or in bodily fluids.
+Quarantines keep sick people away from new hosts.

 “There is definitely a sweet spot,” said Rohn, the University College London pandemic expert.
 “The minute you run out of people, it’s game over for that virus.
 It’s a balance the virus needs to strike.”